asedigo/JTIS/README.md

 1. Go to the file folder terminal and run 'composer install'
 - This to install the vendor file folder that my need the application
 2. Once finish run the application with 'php artisan serve --port=8000'
-3. Using port 8000 is set to our client side once called
+3. Using port 8000 is set to our client side once called within service and this api url stored in environment file (src/environments)

 - Angular client
 1. Go to the file folder terminal and run 'npm install'